jgneff/openjdk/README.md

 $ snapcraft
 ```

 Snapcraft launches a new Multipass VM to ensure a clean and isolated build environment.
-The VM is named `snapcraft-openjdk` and runs Ubuntu 20.04 LTS (Focal Fossa).
+The VM is named `snapcraft-openjdk` and runs Ubuntu 18.04 LTS (Bionic Beaver).
 The project's directory on the host system is mounted as `/root/project` in the guest VM, so any changes you make on the host are seen immediately in the guest, and vice versa.

 **Note:** If you run the initial `snapcraft` command itself inside a VM, your system will need *nested VM* functionality.
 See the [Build Options](https://snapcraft.io/docs/build-options) page for alternatives, such as running a remote build or using an LXD container.